 Note: The assisted mode is not available in UDV 2D/3D mode.
-If the assisted is selected, UDOP opens a panel that will inform that the assisted mode will be disabled.
+If the assisted is selected, UDOP turns off the assisted mode and will continue.

 After selecting the UDV 2D or 3D mode, UDOP opens a panel in which it is possible to choose the probes and to define the way the probes are arranged.
 The operating ultrasonic frequency is defined by the emitting probe.